Wouldn’t it be nice to figure out a way to make money from your hobby?

 Jodi Carlson has spent more than two decades of her life involved with Girl Scouts—first as a scout, then as a troop leader.

-Jodi created digital activity guides for specific badges and started selling them on a lesson plan marketplace and her own site.
+Jodi created digital activity guides for specific badges and started selling them on Teachers Pay Teachers and her own site.
 When we spoke, she was bringing in $5k a month on the side from her day job.

 Jonathan Mendonsa was obsessed with the “FIRE” movement–that is, “financial independence, retire early.”
 He read every blog he could on the topic and worked relentlessly to pay off his own student debt.

 Still, he wanted more.
-Noticing there weren’t any podcasts fully dedicated to financial independence, he (along with a co-host) started ChooseFI.
+He noticed there weren’t any podcasts fully dedicated to financial independence, so he decided to create one.

 More specifically, she teaches how to bake perfect sourdough bread.